FreeDSx/LDAP/docs/Server/General-Usage.md

 **Note**: Because `getPassword()` must return the plaintext password, you cannot store passwords as one-way hashes (e.g. bcrypt) when supporting CRAM-MD5, DIGEST-MD5, or SCRAM.
-If one-way hashing is a requirement, use `PLAIN` over TLS instead, which allows password verification via `bind()`.
+If one-way hashing is a requirement, use `PLAIN` over TLS instead, which allows password verification via `verifyPassword()`.

 ## StartTLS SSL Certificate Support

 To allow clients to issue a StartTLS command against the LDAP server you need to provide an SSL certificate, key, and key passphrase/password (if needed) when constructing the server class.
 If these are not present then the StartTLS request will not be supported.

 Adding the generated certs and keys on construction: